scottcounts/CitySafety/README.md

 This example databricks notebook shows how to download and work with the data.
 Example analyses include basic plotting of frequent and infrequent safety issues in each city, and comparisons across the cities of the geographic clustering of different safety types.

-To use simply load and run the city-safety-analytics.r as a databricks notebook.
+To use simply load and run the city_safety_analytics.r as a databricks notebook.